When Should I Clean Out Bird Houses?

 Backyard tip: Late winter is a good time to clean out bird houses and prepare them for new spring arrivals.

-Read more: How to build a one-board DIY birdhouse.
+Read more: Build a one-board DIY birdhouse.

 When to Clean Out Bluebird Houses